-The communications channel between two Datacryptor® 100M Ethernets is assumed to be vulnerable and therefore the Datacryptor® 100M Ethernet encrypts the entire user data stream3.
+The communications channel between two or more Datacryptor® 100M Ethernets is assumed to be vulnerable and therefore the Datacryptor® 100M Ethernet encrypts the entire user data stream3.

-The Datacryptor® 100M Ethernet uses public key cryptography for authentication and key agreement4 and symmetric key cryptographic for data confidentiality.
-The authentication mechanism employs signed X.509 v3.0 certificates using the Digital Signature Algorithm (DSA) for signature verification.
-The Diffie-Hellman protocol is used to establish a Key Encryption Key (KEK) between modules.
-Data Encryption Keys (DEKs), used for encrypting and decrypting data traffic, are derived from the KEK.
+The Datacryptor® 100M Ethernet uses public key cryptography for authentication and key agreement in PP mode4 and symmetric key cryptographic for data confidentiality.
+The authentication mechanism employs signed X.509 v3 certificates using the Digital Signature Algorithm (DSA) for signature verification.
+In PP and MP licensed mode the Diffie-Hellman protocol is used to establish a Key Encryption Key (KEK) between modules.
+Data Encryption Keys (DEKs), used for encrypting and decrypting data traffic, are derived from the KEK in PP licensed mode, however in Multipoint Mode DEKs are generated internally in the central units from its RNG and are transmitted to remote units wrapped with the KEK.
+Multipoint licensed Mode uses the GCM cryptographic mode to provide authentication between communicating units on the network data path.